 The good news is that turning this trend around is as simple as giving your kids time to play and the right tools with which to do it.
 Structured academics and lessons are still important, but make sure your kids are not over-committed so they still have time to play.
 Give them toys and games that allow them to take the lead.

-Some reasons why youngsters today play less than generations past:
+Why do youngsters today play less than generations past?

 - Play activities have been replaced with media, such as TV, video games and movies, which involve children in worlds of someone else’s making.